isomerpages/enterprisesg-switch/_switch-2025/SLINGSHOT/2026 Edition.md

 <p>Be a part of this milestone moment with our biggest edition to date.
 A
 decade of innovation excellence has transformed SLINGSHOT into the cornerstone of Singapore’s startup ecosystem.
-Since its inception in 2017, this flagship programme has connected visionary entrepreneurs with investors, networks and ecosystem partners and opportunities needed for them to scale their solutions globally.</p>
+Since its inception in 2017, this flagship competition has connected visionary entrepreneurs with investors, ecosystem partners and networks needed for them to scale their solutions globally.</p>
 <p></p>
 <p>What began with 1000 applications from 80 markets has grown exponentially
 to over 6,800 applications from over 150 markets in 2025, demonstrating